telerik/xaml-docs/controls/radgridview/general-information/visual-structure.md

 * __InvalidBorder__: The validation (red) border is shown when the cell value is invalid.
 When you hover the ribbon on the top right corner of the cell, an error tooltip is shown.
 Read more about this in the [Data Validation]({%slug gridview-managing-data-validation%}) article.

-* __ValidationErrorTooltip__: The validation error tooltip is shown when you hover the top right corner of the invalid cell.
+* __ValidationErrorTooltip__: The validation error tooltip is shown when you hover the top right corner of an invalid cell.

-* __SortIndicator__: The sort indicator shows in the column header when sorted.
+* __SortIndicator__: The sort indicator is shown in the column header when it is sorted.

-* __EditIndicator__: This a type of row indicator shown when the row is in edit mode.
+* __EditIndicator__: This is a type of row indicator shown when the row is in edit mode.

 ## Filtering Visual Structure